NixOS/rfcs/rfcs/0136-stabilize-incrementally.md

 The remaining steps are stabilization steps.
 For each of them, a separate RFC or other discussion medium will describe the new interfaces to be stabilized, and solicit feedback.

-## Step 0: Stabilize the store-only installable-free CLI
+## Step 0: Audit, refine, and stabilize the store-only installable-free CLI

 There are certain commands like `nix store gc`, `nix store ping` that do not take any positional arguments.
 As @roberth elsewhere pointed out, because these commands have so few degrees of freedom, they are some of the easiest to stabilize --- there is simply less to pour over and possibly bikeshed.